sdclibbery/Esp32DmxSpiController/README.md

 ## TODO
 ### SOFTWARE
-* Global dimmer and global gamma on channels 31 and 32 TEST!!!
-* noise shows a big block of background at the far end of the strip when smooth is 1 (eg oil purple) TEST!!
-* blackbody palette goes to black which looks wrong (or is it just gamma is wrong?)
- TRY GAMMA; change default if needed
 * TEST white balance with an alternating pixel hack
 * ?
 Control usage for background modes..??
 * ?
 Vu meter mode with slowly falling peak indicator